Smoothbore Musket and Paper Cartridge

 Sometime during the 17th century the armies of the time began to use the paper cartridge for their muskets.
 Before, the musketeers had used a bandoleer with the desired amount of gunpowder measured beforehand which was kept in a tubular wooden container.
 This was an inconvenient way to carry the ammunition because the ball had to be kept in a pouch separately from the powder.
 Loading a musket was by then a time consuming process.

 Find out more!

-You can learn more about the history and use smooth-bore muskets and paper cartridges in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can learn more about the history and use smooth-bore muskets and paper cartridges in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.